apache/incubator-xtable/website/docs/glue-catalog.md

 :::danger LIMITATION for HUDI targetFormat:
-To validate the Hudi targetFormat table results, you need to ensure that the query engine that you're using supports Hudi version 0.14.0 according to limitations mentioned [here](/docs/features-and-limitations#hudi)
+To validate the Hudi targetFormat table results, you need to ensure that the query engine that you're using supports Hudi version 0.14.0 as mentioned [here](/docs/features-and-limitations#hudi)
 :::

 </TabItem>